rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/52_software-development/522_trigger-and-rollback-builds.md

 {{% /notice %}}

-You may also view details such as the git repository URL where the source code is hosted, the latest commit SHA number, the commit message, the commit owner’s name, trigger/tag name of the build by clicking **View details/logs** in the **Build history** tab of the build.
+You may also view details such as the git repository URL where the source code is hosted, the latest commit SHA number, the commit message, the commit owner’s name, and the docker image  by clicking **View details/logs** in the **Build history** tab of the build.

 ![View details or logs](/images/core-concepts/builds/trigger-rollback-view-deails.png?classes=border,shadow&width=50pc)